lokdao/igivit/welcome.md

-# iGIVit - The Future of Giving.
+# IGIVIT - The Future of Giving.

 ### At a glance
 - Our Website: [igivit.org](https://igivit.org)